dsebban/md-blog/refactoring_to_functional_patterns.md

     if(newRating.rating > oldRating.rating) UpgradedRating(newRating) else DowngradedRating(oldRating)
 ```

-Stateful functions, the return type is `StateActionWithTransitions` the reader must pay special care
+Stateful functions have the return type  `StateActionWithTransitions`.
+This tells the reader
-because this function uses or update the state:
+to pay special care because this function uses or updates the state:

 ```scala
   import com.softwaremill.quicklens._